igor-blue/igor-blue.github.io/_posts/2021-02-10-graphics-part1.md

 ![Gen9 Architecture](/images/gen9slice.png)

-The graphics engine is also connect streight to the the IOSF (Intel On Chip Fabric internal bus, see the [secureboot post]({% post_url 2021-02-04-secure-boot %}) bus, through a controller called Gunit.
+The graphics engine is also connect straight to the IOSF (Intel On Chip Fabric internal bus, see the [secureboot post]({% post_url 2021-02-04-secure-boot %}) bus, through a controller called Gunit.
 Gunit is connect to both the primary and secondary IOSF and exports functions for communicating with the graphics engine and implementing IOMMU support for graphics memory and unified memory.

-All of this is connected to the the display IO interconnect and output to DisplayPort and HDMI outputs.
+All of this is connected to the display IO interconnect and output to DisplayPort and HDMI outputs.

 ![Gen9 Architecture](/images/gunit.png)

 ## 2D Graphics Pipeline
-The 2D graphics gengine is a standonle IP block in the *unslice* area, and has its own command streamer, registers and cache.
+The 2D graphics engine is a standalone IP block in the *unslice* area, and has its own command streamer, registers and cache.
 It has 256 different operation codes, for example:

 ![2D BitBlt Operations](/images/2dops.png)